Simamkele88/IFM3_GP/intro.md

 * Spare parts are recorded and tracked in a physical book, making it difficult to search for or update information.

-#### 4.Backups:

-* The Excel sheet used for inventory management has been in use for many years, with backups made manually to prevent data loss.

-These manual processes are inefficient, prone to human error, and lack real-time visibility into stock levels, leading to delays, inaccuracies, and operational inefficiencies.
+These processes are inefficient, prone to human error, and lack real-time visibility into stock levels, leading to delays, inaccuracies, and operational inefficiencies.

 ### d.
 Problem Statement: Concise description of the issue(s) to be addressed
 MTM Distributors faces several challenges due to its reliance on manual inventory management processes:

 Staff must physically check the warehouse to determine stock levels, leading to delays and inefficiencies.
 Manual data entry in Excel spreadsheets and paper records increases the risk of errors, such as incorrect stock counts or misplaced invoices.
-The manual creation of invoices using Microsoft Publisher is time-consuming and lacks integration with inventory data.
+The creation of invoices using Microsoft Publisher is time-consuming and lacks integration with inventory data.
 Spare parts are tracked in a physical book, making it difficult to search for or update information.

 These issues result in wasted time, increased operational costs, and a reduced ability to meet customer demands effectively.
 ### e.
 Proposed Solution: Should apply a desired result to the problem and describe the benefits
 To address these challenges, we propose the development of a Smart Inventory Management System for MTM Distributors.
+This is a software tool that helps businesses to keep track of their stock.
+It shows you what’s in stock in real time, helps manage sales and purchases, can suggest when to reorder items.
+This system enables stock management (track stock levels across levels e.g. warehouse , shelves , categorize items ), Order management (Process customer orders , update the stock levels as items are sold).
+This system will make use of a mobile app used by the staff on-the-go to do stock updates , receiving notifications and also for task management.
-This system will automate and streamline inventory management processes, providing real-time visibility into stock levels and improving overall efficiency.
+ .This system will automate and streamline inventory management processes, providing real-time visibility into stock levels and improving overall efficiency.

 #### Key Features of the Proposed Solution:

 ####   1.Real-Time Inventory Tracking:

-* The system will provide real-time updates on stock levels, eliminating the need for manual checks.
+* The system will provide real-time updates on stock levels, eliminating the need for checking physically.

 ####	2.Barcode Scanning: